At Atlantic Academy our aim is to ensure that all our pupils achieve their full potential, both academically and socially.

 In accordance with the Special Educational Needs and Disability Code of Practice 2015, and the Academy Special Educational Needs Inclusion Policy, we recognise that children have special educational needs if they have a “learning difficulty which calls for special educational provision” to be made for them.

-At Atlantic Academy we have 2 full time SENDCos, one dedicated to primary, Mrs Cottingham and one dedicated to secondary, Mrs Jeanes.
+At Atlantic Academy we have 2 SENDCos, one dedicated to primary and one dedicated to secondary

 Our SEND Policy is in keeping with the Academy’s aims, its Teaching and Learning policies, and its Equality of Opportunity as well as National directives and Local guidance.
 Atlantic Academy is committed to a policy of inclusion: one in which the teaching, learning, achievements, attitudes and well being of all students matter.
 The Governing Body believes that all students, regardless of ability and behaviour, are valued equally at Atlantic Academy.
 Students who have been identified as having different learning requirements are not viewed as a separate entity but are valued and respected as equal members of a learning community where different children’s needs are recognised and met through varied and flexible provision throughout the curriculum.